If you love trees and support more street trees for the Peninsula you might like to see our pamphlet on Adopting a Tree

 11th October, 2022 – Increasing Tree Coverage in the Peninsula: One of our major projects for 2021 and onwards is to increase the tree coverage on the Peninsula, especially along the major foot traffic areas such as Vulture St, Heardgrave Rd, etc.

-2nd August, 2018 – Davies Park Upgrade: The Brisbane City Council has made the sum of $2.1 million available for the upgrade of Davies Park.
+2nd August, 2018 – Davies Park Upgrade: The Brisbane City Council made the sum of $2.1 million available for the upgrade of Davies Park.
 Details of this project can be found here.
-Council is currently seeking feedback from the community and you can give some of this feedback here or you can attend their stall at West End market between 8.00 am and 10.00 am on Saturday the 4th and 11th.
+Council asked for feedback from the community, set up a feedback form here and had their stall at West End market between 8.00 am and 10.00 am on Saturday the 4th and 11th, 2018.